ClusterHQ/flocker/docs/flocker-standalone/index.rst

 Flocker can be used with other systems by integrating them with the :ref:`api`.

-If you are interested in integrating Flocker with other systems, we would love to talk.
+If you are interested in integrating Flocker with other systems, we would love to hear from you.
 Please :ref:`talk-to-us`!

 Flocker Installation Options